Clinical Trial Basics

 Truth: Many treatments today are the result of past clinical trials.

-Truth: You will always receive the best available care for your condition, regardless of which group you are placed into.
+Truth: You will always receive the standard of care treatment that is widely used by health care professionals and accepted by medical experts for your condition, regardless of which group you are placed into.

 Truth: Researchers follow rules to ensure you are always treated with respect and receive quality care, maximum benefits, and minimal harm.